A58 road: Route from West to East

+History

+Rochdale to Bury

+The section between Rochdale and Bury was turnpiked by the Rochdale and Bury and Sudden Roads Act 1797 (37 Geo.
+3. c.
+146).

-A58 road between Leeds and Wetherby
+Leeds to Wetherby

 The original route between Leeds and Wetherby has a dual carriageway diverting from Roundhay Road/Wetherby Road, at the old Fforde Grene junction in Harehills.
 It runs along the Easterly Road dual carriageway passing Oakwood and Gipton.
 The re-routed A58 meets its original route at Boggart Hill in Seacroft.
 The re-routed section was constructed in the 1930s and had a branch of the Leeds Tramway running along the central reservation until the 1950s.
 The proposed Leeds Supertram was also to run this route.